 Law enforcement misconduct, corruption, deterrent effect of police on crime, impact of police oversight, police accountability, objective function of police, misconduct allegations, constitutional violations, de-policing, officer-involved-shooting, crime data, scandal-based study, simultaneity bias

 Ba, Bocar A. and Rivera, Roman G., "The Effect of Police Oversight on Crime and Allegations of Misconduct: Evidence from Chicago" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2109.

 Behavioral Economics Commons, Criminology and Criminal Justice Commons, Law and Economics Commons, Law Enforcement and Corrections Commons, Policy Design, Analysis, and Evaluation Commons, Public Affairs Commons, Public Economics Commons, Public Policy Commons